GoldinGuy/dvg/README.md

 - Breakpoints: `sm` (640px), `md` (768px), `lg` (1024px), `xl` (1280px)
 - Grid layouts adapt from single column to multi-column on larger screens

-## Development Guidelines

-### Code Style

-- Use TypeScript for all components and pages
-- Follow React functional component patterns with hooks
-- Implement proper accessibility with semantic HTML and ARIA attributes
-- Use Next.js Image component for optimized image loading

-### Performance Considerations

-- Images are optimized with Next.js Image component
-- Components use proper loading priorities
-- Minimal JavaScript bundle with tree-shaking
-- CSS-in-JS avoided in favor of Tailwind utility classes

-### SEO Optimization

-- Proper meta tags in `app/layout.tsx`
-- Semantic HTML structure
-- Alt text for all images
-- Descriptive page titles and descriptions

 ## Deployment

 ### Build Process